 The rate is levied and collected in accordance with Clauses 36 and 40 of Local Land Services Regulation 2014.
-The rate is set by the Local Land Services on the current Land Value of the land within the Council area.
+The rate is set by the Local Land Services on the Land Value, as determined from time to time, within the Muswellbrook Shire local government area.